-2 COMPANY OVERVIEW
+2. COMPANY OVERVIEW

 Haodex is an Australian company incorporated on 13 December 2017 focused on forward thinking innovative technology platforms and global projects.
-The Company holds a portfolio of businesses focused on retail and wholesale omni-channel business models and share accommodation.
+The Company holds a portfolio of businesses focused on retail and wholesale omni-channel business models, share accommodation and proprietary software white labelling.
 The omni-channel model refers to a cross channel content strategy that Haodex uses to offer the customer multiple ways of engaging with Haodex.